JeffRice/reactUI/README.md

 On the server, the calculations simulate arriving at their final value over time by continuously updating their current value.
 Calling the calculation detail route will return the same information for that calculation as the list route does, but will include an extra property `values`, holding all the intermediate values the calculation has produced while "converging" on its final answer.
+This detail view displays those values as a graph as the calculation proceeds, letting a user monitor a calculation's progress or inspect how it arrived at its answer.

 Broken out into individual features:

 - The user can view the detail for any calculation in the list.
 The detail view can be a third page or a modal dialog/overlay that temporarily obscures the list.
 The detail view displays the calculation's inputs and a graph of the calculation's `values` array, for example rendered using [plotly](https://plotly.com/javascript/line-charts/)